NoBlackBoxes/LastBlackBox/boxes/electrons/_resources/lessons/Ohms-Law.md

 ## Lesson

 - **TASK**: Does Ohm's Law hold?
 You know the voltage of the batteries (V) and the resistance of the resistor (R).
 Measure the current flowing (I) for different resistors and confirm that V = I*R.
-> For the resistors in your kit, then Ohm's Law should determine the current you measure.
+> For the resistors in your kit, then Ohm's Law should determine the current that you measure.